Quick reference guide

 Documentation of disability

 Changes to the ADA within the Reauthorization of 2008 are reflective of a shift from demanding medical documentation to working on an individualized basis to better understand the impact of disability on educational engagement.
-PCC Disability Services uses a combination of approaches to ensure we have a solid understanding of how a student is impacted prior to establishing eligibility for any particular adjustments.
+Accessible Ed & Disability Resources uses a combination of approaches to ensure we have a solid understanding of how a student is impacted prior to establishing eligibility for any particular adjustments.

 PCC instructors should never accept or review medical or psychological reports if offered by a student to support a request for accommodation.
-Students should always be referred to meet with Disability Services.
+Students should always be referred to meet with Accessible Ed & Disability Resources.
 We will review documentation and determine eligibility for accommodations and services.
 We have practitioners on all campuses, and students can schedule appointments with any of our office assistants.

 Our accommodation process consists of the following steps:

 - Students self-identify.
 This usually means filling out our “getting started” form, but sometimes means calling us, emailing us, or coming into one of our offices.
 The getting started process is what establishes the initial connection.

 - Once connected, students provide information and engage in an individualized conversation with Accessible Ed & Disability Resources.
 The impact of disability as well as tools or techniques that could help improve access are identified.